cancel icon

 • Difficulty controlling your bladder or bowels

-A qualified clinician can assess whether your pain is coming from a treatable condition that a standing desk alone won’t address, such as a disc problem, muscle weakness, or postural dysfunction requiring physiotherapy.
+The NHS advises that sciatica symptoms such as leg pain, tingling, or numbness alongside back pain should be assessed by a clinician.
+A qualified specialist can identify whether your pain is coming from a treatable condition that a standing desk alone will not address, such as a disc problem, muscle weakness, or postural dysfunction requiring physiotherapy.

 Practical recommendations